-To help you answer all these questions, we’ve prepared our guide on moving abroad for Expats in 2022.
+To help you answer all these questions, we’ve prepared our guide on moving abroad for expats in 2023.
 Find out how to move abroad from the UK and how to prepare for a move overseas and make the most of it.
 Get our helpful step-by-step checklist to help you move.

 What are the reasons people move abroad?

 The COVID-19 pandemic has affected expats worldwide with many finding that their priorities shifted, both in terms of finances and quality of life.
 But many people made the leap before.
-And others are planning to follow, with many considering moving abroad in 2022, particularly young professionals and families with children and teenagers.
+And others are planning to follow, with many considering moving abroad in 2023, particularly young professionals and families with children.

-Several factors play in to the desire to experience life in another country in 2022.
-There is people’s increasing awareness of the importance of fulfilling their dreams, as well as the urge to escape the monotony of lockdown.
+Several factors play in to the desire to experience life in another country in 2023.
+There is people’s increasing awareness of the importance of fulfilling their dreams, as well as the urge to escape after unpleasant memories of the monotony of lockdown.
+Not to mention the global cost of living crisis.
 The huge rise in remote working has also made it possible for many professionals to work from anywhere – including another country.

 And why wouldn’t you?
 74% of expats increase their income in their new country, according to HSBC’s latest Expat Explorer study.
-As well as the financial benefits, moving abroad can open your eyes to different ways of living – and satisfy the wanderlust that’s been growing in you since the lockdown started.
+As well as the financial benefits, moving abroad can open your eyes to different ways of living – and satisfy the wanderlust that’s been growing in you.

 Moving abroad is stressful enough at the best of times, and this is certainly closer to the worst of times.
 Expat life has always varied according to your reasons for moving abroad, where you choose to live and whether you move alone or with family.
 The pandemic caused additional challenges for many expats with the severity of lockdowns in European countries, and xenophobia on the rise in some destinations.

-Civil unrest and political uncertainty is also affecting some countries – from the US, where COVID-19 safety is still a concern – to Hong Kong and Russia.
+Civil unrest and political uncertainty is also affecting some countries – from the USA to Hong Kong and Russia.
 Whilst the challenges of COVID were of great concern, these are subsiding, and there are tens of thousands of expats who would not consider returning home as they enjoy the climate and quality of life in their adopted countries, among other factors.